How to Set Active Hours for Windows 11

 Why use Active Hours?

-Setting active hours ensures your computer does not reboot in the middle of an important project or task.
-It keeps your workflow smooth while still ensuring your system stays up to date.
+Setting active hours means your computer won’t reboot in the middle of something important.
+This keeps your work flowing smoothly while still keeping your system secure.

 What happens when done?

-Once you set these hours, Windows will treat that time as “busy.”
+Once you set these hours, Windows will consider that time ‘busy.’
 It will wait until outside of those hours to perform any necessary restarts for updates.

 Reference: Keep your PC up to date with active hours – Microsoft Support

-- Click Windows Update on the left, then click Advanced options on the right.
+- Click Windows Update on the left, then click Advanced options.
 Open Advanced options settings

 - Click Active hours to expand the menu.